SiyiJiang41elena/SiyiJiang41elena.github.io/Research.md

 layout: page
 title: ""
 ---
-In my PhD research, I investigated the adaptability of bilingual language control using both behavioral and EEG experiments.
-Moving forward, I plan to expand my research in two key directions:<br>
-1. Examining how the adaptive control system functions in ecologically valid, naturalistic settings.<br>
-2. Exploring how bilingual and bidialectal experiences dynamically influence domain-general cognitive control.<br>

-By advancing knowledge in how people learn and use languages, I seek to contribute to the development of more efficient and effective language learning and using strategies, as well as language-based cognitive interventions, particularly for addressing cognitive aging.

 ## Peer-Reviewed Articles († Corresponding author)
 *First-Author:*
 - **Jiang, S.**, Meng, Y., & Chen, B.† (2024).
 The impact of emotional states on bilingual language control in cued and voluntary switching contexts. *Journal of Memory and Language, 137*(19), 104527. [https://doi.org/10.1016/j.jml.2024.104527](https://doi.org/10.1016/j.jml.2024.104527)<br>